koenrane/KR-new-site/content/formalizing-policy-modification-corrigibility.md

 This definition doesn't capture the resources the human must expend to correct the AI, but that might be a separate consideration.
 As an extreme example, $\mathrm{Corrigibility}_{\textrm{PM}}$ is high if the AI kills the human right before changing its policy in the way the human communicated.
 The AI _is_, in fact, literally able to be corrected by the human in this situation.

-Furthermore, this definition doesn't necessarily capture other kinds of corrigibility, such as "the AI will do what the human asks.''
+Furthermore, this definition doesn't necessarily capture other kinds of corrigibility, such as "the AI will do what the human asks."
 Maximizing mutual information only means that the human has many cognitively accessible ways to modify the agent.
 This doesn't mean the AI does what the human asks.
 One way this could happen is if the AI implements the opposite of whatever the human specifies (e.g. the human-communicated policy goes left, the new AI policy goes right).
 Whether this is feasible depends on the bridging law $f$, which is not controlled by either player.

 # Toy example